tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 1 directory, 8 files
 ```

+From the above we can see that the data files are stored in a subdirectory
-On local disk the descriptive metadata is stored in the ``README.yml`` file.
+named ``data``.
+The descriptive metadata is stored in the ``README.yml`` file.

 ```
 $ cat datasets/Escherichia-coli-ref-genome/README.yml